Top 10 Activities for Millennials in Aspen

 5. Spend an afternoon at Koch Park.
 Located just west of the downtown core, Koch Park is a popular park for locals and visitors alike.
 On almost any given summer day you can find multiple groups hanging out enjoying the sand volleyball courts and beautiful surroundings.
 Local’s tip: get there early to secure a court and don’t forget to pack the essentials including a ball, cooler, music and sunscreen.

 7. Pub crawl with Aspen Historical Society.
 Although Aspen Historical Society offers a variety of tours, their new Historic Pub Tour is arguably the most entertaining.
-The guided tour takes guests through Aspen’s historic haunts including Red Onion, Justice Snow’s and the J Bar, where they’ll learn history and hear local lore while enjoying drinks at each stop.
+The guided tour takes guests through Aspen’s historic haunts including Red Onion, Aspen Public House and the J Bar, where they’ll learn history and hear local lore while enjoying drinks at each stop.
 For more information and to make reservations click here.

 8. Bike down to Woody Creek Distillers for a distillery tour.
 Grab a bike and hit up the Rio Grande Trail (which goes all the way down to Glenwood Springs) and enjoy an easy mostly downhill ride to Woody Creek Distillers in Basalt.
 Upon arrival, grab a cocktail made with their local craft potato vodka, gin or rye whiskey, and snatch a spot outside of the deck.
 Tours of the distillery are available upon appointment where guests can learn the process for making the local spirits from farm to bottle.